 sshd : .example.com \ : spawn /bin/echo `/bin/date` access denied>>/var/log/sshd.log \ : deny

-LOCAL — Matches any host that does not contain a period (.), such as localhost.
+LOCAL— Matches any host that does not contain a period (

 ALL : .example.com